Stellaluna: Adaptations

 In 1994, The Cleveland Orchestra commissioned composer Arthur Hernández (b.
 1961), who was then a doctoral student at the Cleveland Institute of Music, to compose a work for their children's Key Concert Series.
 This commission was an arrangement between The Cleveland Orchestra and the Cleveland Institute of Music's Composition Department led at the time by the American composer Donald Erb (1927-2008).
 As this was a children's concert, Hernández decided to base his musical work on the book Stella Luna by Janelle Canon.
 Hernández contacted Canon who gave her permission to use this work as the programmatic material for his musical work.
 The work, Stella Luna for Orchestra, was premiered on March 4, 1995, by The Cleveland Orchestra, under the direction of Alan Gilbert, at Severance Hall in Cleveland, Ohio.

 In 1996, the book was adapted into an interactive PC version from Living Books.
 The Living Books version has the text and illustrations of the book, as well as songs and additional content like scientific bat facts, more pictures, and quizzes.
 This version has also since been adapted into an interactive mobile app by Wanderful Interactive Storybooks.

 In 1999, there were plans for a Stellaluna animated series that would have been produced by Tundra Productions and Atomic Cartoons.
 The series was never picked up.

-In 2004, a 41-minute direct-to-video animated musical featurette very loosely based on Stellaluna was released by MGM Home Entertainment.
+In 2004, a 41-minute direct-to-video animated musical film very loosely based on Stellaluna was released by MGM Home Entertainment.
 Actress Chiara Zanni voiced the character Stellaluna.
 Other main voice actors were Kathleen Barr, Lee Tockar as Askari, and Scott McNeil.
 It was re-released on DVD in 2012 with a bonus "Stellaluna Activity Booklet".
 Sandie Angulo Chen of Common Sense Media called the adaptation "sweet", saying that it was "fairly faithful to the book's premise" and that it encouraged viewers to "treat each other fairly and appreciate one other's differences".
 Sarah Bennor of The Dove Foundation called the film a "wonderful movie for kids of all ages".

 In 2005, Emerald City Theatre Company debuted the musical Stellaluna and Other Tales by Alyn Cardarelli and Steve Goers.
 In addition to the bat Stellaluna, the musical contains the main characters from other works by Cannon: Verdi, about a python, and Pinduli, about a hyaena.

 In 2008, the Tears of Joy Theatre performed a puppet show adaptation of Stellaluna for the first time.
 The theatre company took the show on tour, performing Stellaluna in nearly 500 theatres from 2009-2012.
 Author Janell Cannon enjoyed the puppet show so much, she brought it to her hometown to celebrate the anniversary of Stellalunas publishing.
 Several other puppetry adaptations of Stellaluna have been made, including by playwright Saskia Janse.